Aldaviva/VivaldiCustomLauncher/README.md

 1. If you pin Vivaldi to the taskbar, and you see double Vivaldi icons when it's running, then it's because `VivaldiCustomLauncher.exe` is a different executable than `vivaldi.exe`.
 To fix this, you can set the `VivaldiCustomLauncher.exe` shortcut's AppId to Vivaldi's AppId.
     1. Download [`Win7AppId1.1.exe`](https://code.google.com/archive/p/win7appid/downloads).
     1. Open an elevated Command Prompt, otherwise this program may crash without administrator privileges.
+    1. Get Vivaldi's AppId: `Win7AppId1.1.exe "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Vivaldi.lnk"`
-    1. Run `Win7AppId1.1.exe "%APPDATA%\Microsoft\Internet Explorer\Quick Launch\User Pinned\TaskBar\Vivaldi.lnk" Vivaldi`, or whatever your shortcut is called.
+    1. Set the VivaldiCustomLauncher shortcut to have the same AppId: `Win7AppId1.1.exe "%APPDATA%\Microsoft\Internet Explorer\Quick Launch\User Pinned\TaskBar\Vivaldi.lnk" <Vivaldi's AppId>`.
 1. Grant Modify permissions for the Vivaldi installation directory to your Windows user account.
 1. Try opening a web page.
 1. Tweaks and arguments will be applied.